 When artificial interactions work better, faster, and easier than organic ones at providing a dopamine high, they might induce a person to engage in an addictive relationship with the artificial interaction at the expense of an organic one.
 In layman’s terms, this may cause a person to have problems in their daily life due to their detrimental relationship with technology.
 For example, a person may forgo an in-person interaction to engage in an artificial one because they find the artificial one more compelling.
-These may start out as situations like skipping out on going to dinner with friends to instead engage in artificial interactions but may escalate to neglecting integral responsibilities such as going to work or school.
+These may start out as situations like skipping out on going to dinner with friends to instead engage in synthetic interactions but may escalate to neglecting essential responsibilities such as going to work or school.

 Questions for consideration:

 Should the underlying cause of addiction not be of more concern than those places to which people look to supplement their natural human needs?
 What can be done as designers and researchers in these areas to bring possible addictive behaviors to the attention of the user before they go too far?
 Are businesses at risk of losing revenue by putting the customer’s behavior and mental, physical, emotional health first?
 Should they be responsible when a user becomes addicted?
 If so, to what end?